-Based on a local needs assessment we have purchased Edgenuity, which is an online curriculum that exports student results from the NWEA and then provides students a course of study that targets their specific academic needs.
+Based on a local needs assessment, we have purchased Edgenuity to support ELA and Math instruction.
+This online curriculum exports student results from the NWEA and then provides students with a course of study that targets their specific academic needs.
 Edgenuity also updates the prescribed course of action for each student as they show mastery of the skills that they previously needed remediation.
 Within the next two years, we plan on utilizing a deployment model in both Mathematics and English Language Arts.
 This would allow us to utilize student grouping by specific skills needed.
-These groups would be fluid and students would move in and out of their groups as they show proficiency in that skill.
+These groups would be fluid, and students would move in and out of their groups as they show proficiency in that skill.